younata/personal_knowledge/src/flying/electric_plane/battery_system.md

 ### Designing my own

-There exist chips for making this slightly easier, then the issue is “simply” monitoring each cell.
+There exist chips for making this slightly easier, I could go down this route.
+I need to verify how much I can parallelize the mj1 cells.

-Most eBike BMSs monitor groups of parallel cells at once, effectively treating parallel group as a single cell.
-With the 5p pack system I was originally intending to do, I’m not sure I’m comfortable with this.

-Additionally, those chips have other quirks that don’t really scale.

 The main issue with designing my own system is managing charging and how that works out - specifically making sure each gets properly charged.
 Especially with the 51V packs I was originally designing for - e.g. can I feel 400V to all 7 packs in series and it’ll all charge properly, even up to 95%+ charged?
 That seems too good to be true, given what else I know about lithium-ion being such a finicky technology.